-a) Open circuit or short circuit the ground fault sensing component (transformer). b) Alter the integrated circuit responsible for the ground fault detection by one of the following modifications if appropriate per the application circuit: Disconnect the power supply pin of the IC; Disable the "clock" circuit or "phase zero cross" pin of the IC; Open the ground fault sensing signal path at the subject IC pin; Short the ground fault sensing signal path pin to one of the adjacent pins one at a time. c) Open circuit the current limiter (for example, dropping resistor) of the power supply of the ground fault detection circuit. d) Open circuit the trip solenoid.
+a) Open circuit or short circuit the ground fault sensing component (transformer). b) Alter the integrated circuit responsible for the ground fault detection by one of the following modifications if appropriate per the application circuit: Disconnect the power supply pin of the IC; Disable the "clock" circuit or "phase zero cross" pin of the IC; Open the ground fault sensing signal path at the subject IC pin; Short the ground fault sensing signal path pin to one of the adjacent pins one at a time.
+Open circuit the current limiter (for example, dropping resistor) of the power supply of the ground fault detection circuit.
+Open circuit the trip solenoid.
 See 41A1.7. e) Open the switching semiconductor supplying the trip solenoid.
-See 41A1.7. f) Short the anode and cathode of the semiconductor device). g) Open circuit or short circuit a single rectifier diode in the ground fault detection power supply circuit.
+See 41A1.7. f) Short circuit the switching semiconductor supplying the trip solenoid or relay (that is, short the anode and cathode of the semiconductor device). g) Open circuit or short circuit a single rectifier diode in the ground fault detection power supply circuit.
 Short circuit a single diode in the case of a bridge rectifier package.
 41A1.3 Certain failure modes in 19A.4 need not be tested if, based on an engineering analysis of the circuit, one or both of the following criteria are met.
 The results of the engineering analysis shall be agreeable to all parties concerned. a) The failure mode does not interfere with the ability of the ALCI to respond to a line to ground fault. b) The failure mode results in 19A.4 being met automatically, without assistance from the auto-monitoring function.
 41A1.4 The device power contacts shall be in the closed position at the start of the test.
 Power shall be applied externally by closing a switch in the supply.
 Each ALCI shall comply with 19A.4 within the timing requirements of 19A.2.
 41A1.5 Trip time during auto-monitoring.
 The trip time relationship per Table 28.1 shall continue to be met during an automatic test interval.
 One representative device shall be subjected to a limited high-resistance ground fault test in accordance with 41A1.6.
 41A1.6 The High-Resistance Ground Fault Test, Section 28, shall be conducted with Rb = 500 Ohms, at room temperature and at rated line voltage.
 Preconditioning by humidity, surge, drop or leakage current tests is not required to be conducted.
 The ground fault shall be applied when the auto monitoring function is active.
 It shall be permissible for the auto-monitoring function to be altered such that the auto-monitoring signal is being applied in the normal manner but continuously in order to test the ALCI.
+41A1.7 As an alternative to meeting the requirements described in 41A1.2 (d) and 41A1.2 (e), each representative ALCI shall be considered as meeting the requirements of 41A1.1 if one of the following conditions is met: a) The ALCI visually or audibly indicates if it does not interrupt the electric circuit to all loads; or b) The ALCI interrupts the electric circuit to all loads or does not permit power to be applied to any loads, each time the reset is operated when reset is attempted.